tanishajn12/Society-Times-Project/README.md

 ## Key Features :-
 ### Admin : -
-1.**Create, Read, Update, Delete (CRUD) Events:** Administrators can easily manage event details, ensuring up-to-date information is available.
+1. **Create, Read, Update, Delete (CRUD) Events:** Administrators can easily manage event details, ensuring up-to-date information is available.

 2.  **Add / Edit / Delete Their Societies**: Admins can add and manage societies under their purview.

 3.  **View Event Registrations:** Gain insights into student participation and manage attendee lists.

 4.  **View Reviews of Students:** Collect feedback on events to improve future planning.

 5.  **Access To Event Analytics:** Access comprehensive analytics including like count, registration count, and breakdowns of participants by branch and year, providing a detailed overview of event performance and engagement.

 6.  **Privacy and Authenticity:** Only the society admin and event author can edit the data added by them, ensuring data integrity and confidentiality.

 ### Student :-
 1. **Sign Up Using College Email ID:** Secure and streamlined registration process for students.

 2. **Browse Events & Register:** Explore and sign up for events effortlessly.

 3.**Explore Different Societies**: Discover various societies and their activities within the institution.

 4. **Like Events & Add to Wishlist:** Keep track of favorite events and plan attendance.

 5. **Filter Events According to Their Need:** Find events that match personal interests and schedules.

 6. **Review Attended Events**: Provide feedback on events, helping improve future experiences